revanthj/AmesHousingPrices/README.md

 * Implement decision tree with selected best parameters and compare with baseline model.

 * It is observed that Optimal parameter model is not performing as expected.
 Since I tuned paramters individually, optimal value of one parameters might not work best with optimal value of other parameter.
 Resolution is to tune parameters with Random Search or Grid Search CV.

 * SUMMARY

+## Random Forest Model

+**Notebooks :** RandomForestRegressor.ipynb

+**Key Steps:**

+* Impute missing values.
+Select features from Backward Elimination.

+* Apply random forest model with default parameters and establish baseline scores.

+* Tune random forest parameters such as n_estimators, min_samples_split, min_samples_leaf, max_depth using RandomizedSearchCV

+* Implement random forest with selected best parameters and compare with baseline model.

+* SUMMARY

+## Stacked Model

+**Notebooks :** StackedModel.ipynb

+In this notebook, I implemented 2 techniques.
+* **Average Model** : This is a simple technique.
+I trained 4 models and averaged predictions of 4 models to give output.

+* **Stacked Model** : Stacking (also called meta ensembling) is a model ensembling technique used to combine information from multiple predictive models to generate a new model.

+**Key Steps:**

+* Impute missing values.
+Correct the distribution of Sale Price and numerical features to follow GAUSSIAN distribution by applying LOG transformation.

+* Select features from Backward Elimination.

+* Train 4 models i.e. LASSO, RIDGE, ElasticNet and Random Forest.

+* Implement Average Model that averages output from above 4 models to predict output

+* Implement Stacked model that combines output from 3 models to produce input for meta model.

+* SUMMARY